Facts About the Laboratory Response Network

 Reference labs, can perform tests to detect and confirm the presence of a threat agent.
 These labs ensure a timely local response in the event of a threat incident.
 Rather than having to rely on confirmation from labs at CDC, many reference labs are capable of producing conclusive results.
 This allows local authorities to respond quickly to emergencies.

-Sentinel labs represent the thousands of hospital-based labs that are on the front lines.
+Sentinel labs represent the thousands of private and commercial laboratories that are on the front lines.
 Sentinel labs have direct contact with patients.
 Sentinel labs could be the first facility to spot a suspicious specimen.
 A sentinel laboratory’s responsibility is to refer a suspicious sample to the right reference lab.

 LRN structure for Chemical Threats